 Teaching is an important aspect of Gregory’s legal career.
 He routinely serves as an Adjunct Professor with Pepperdine’s Caruso School of Law’s Master of Legal Studies program, in which he teaches Legal Research and Writing for Non-Lawyers.
 While in law school, he worked for two years in Pepperdine's Academic Success Program as a teaching fellow for first-year law students.

-As a law student, Gregory actively participated in Pepperdine University School of Law’s Sudreau Global Justice Program.
-He traveled twice to Uganda to help the Ugandan judiciary implement structural reforms to the nation’s legal system.
-He assisted with launching plea bargaining systems in prisons throughout the country, training legal stakeholders in anti-human trafficking procedures, and developing the nation’s appellate mediation program.
-He also served in Pepperdine’s inaugural Disaster Relief Clinic, helping victims of Hurricane Harvey and the Thomas Fire submit their applications for disaster relief assistance to FEMA.
+Global justice has long been a passion of Gregory’s.
+As a law student, he actively participated in Pepperdine's Sudreau Global Justice Program.
+Through this program, he traveled twice to Uganda to help the Ugandan judiciary implement structural reforms to the nation's legal system.
+He assisted the judiciary with launching plea bargaining systems in prisons throughout the country, training legal stakeholders in anti-human trafficking procedures, and developing the nation's appellate mediation program.
+He also served in Pepperdine's inaugural Disaster Relief Clinic, helping victims of Hurricane Harvey and the Thomas Fire submit their applications for disaster relief assistance to FEMA.

 - Moot Court—National Moot Court Competition: Region 15 Champion, Best Brief (2017); Armand Arabian Advocacy Tournament: Quarterfinalist (2017); Semifinalist (2016)

 - CALI Excellence for the Future Award in Torts and Constitutional Law

 - Adjunct Professor, Pepperdine Caruso School of Law (Master of Legal Studies program), Legal Research and Writing for Non-Lawyers

 - State Bar of Texas, Immigration and Nationality Law Section and Litigation Section